A Comparative Evaluation of Quantification Methods: Results

+Considering the overall distribution of error scores, the \emph{PAC} and \emph{GPAC} methods also appear to yield relatively robust performance over all datasets, but with respect to the NKLD, these methods are significantly worse in their average rankings than the top-ranking \emph{HDy} method.
+Further, the \emph{TSMax} method also appears among the top performing methods in the aggregated rankings, and the \emph{HDx} method appears particularly strong in the NKLD-based rankings, despite not standing out in the overall error distributions.

+These general impressions are confirmed by Table \ref{tab:bin_general}, where we see that the \emph{FMM} and \emph{HDy} algorithm take the top rank on most datasets with respect to the AE score, whereas for the NKLD score, the \emph{HDy} method is most dominant in these rankings.
+Considering the overall means in these tables, it is further notable that the \emph{MS} method has the overall lowest average error with respect to AE, and \emph{HDx} the lowest mean error with respect to NKLD, indicating a relatively high robustness against outliers.

 When considering the performance of basic algorithms such as \emph{(Probabilistic) Classify and Count} and \emph{Adjusted Count}, we observe that these baselines are clearly outperformed by the top algorithms.
-By contrast, the \emph{Probabilistic Adjusted Count (PAC)} algorithm shows similar performance to these top algorithms according to the AE scores, but appear to be weaker in terms of their ranks according to NKLD scores.
-Moreover, all algorithms that we have categorized as \textit{classifiers for quantification} and also the \emph{CDE iterator} consistently show the worst performances with respect to both measures.
+Moreover, all algorithms that we have categorized as \textit{classifiers for quantification}, and also the \emph{CDE iterator} consistently show the worst performances with respect to both measures.